 The researchers discovered that the strongest predictors of friendship dissolution were differences in sex, differences in the degree to which children were liked by other children, differences in physical aggression, and differences in school competence.

 What keeps friendships together?
 Apparently the old adage of “birds of a feather flock together” applies.
 Similarities between friends create harmony, lend themselves to cooperative activities, and builds an environment of shared pleasures, costs, and benefits.
-One caveat: undesirable attributes and behaviors, when displayed in similar levels between friends, also serve to keep relationships together.
+One caveat: undesirable attributes and behaviors, when displayed at similar levels between friends, also serve to keep relationships together.

 What Can Parents Do?